speedily/xrmaps/README.md

 Developed By Abhishek Jha  aka **Speedily**.
 If you want to learn about XRMaps - Its The Internal Name Of Havoc - City Ai and RTCMS, you can read me.
 If you want to play with Markdown, you can edit me.
-Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.
+Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar..

 # Files